The Trinity Beast — Infrastructure Resource Costs

 SQS (Standard Queue) trinity-beast-queued-usage-logs — $0.40/million messages $1 $1

 Savings breakdown: ECS Fargate covered by two Compute Savings Plans ($0.63/hr 3-year + $0.09/hr 1-year).
-The 4th container (Webhook) is partially covered — the on-demand portion (~$340/mo) is offset by remaining savings plan capacity, with the uncovered balance at on-demand rates.
+After the May 30 right-sizing (8 vCPU / 32 GB → 4 vCPU / 16 GB), the Compute Savings Plans now over-cover the smaller ECS footprint — the unused capacity is held in reserve and absorbs the first wave of any future scale-up at zero additional cost.
 Aurora covered by two Database Savings Plans ($0.111/hr + $0.45/hr, both 1-year).
 ElastiCache covered by a 3-year reserved node.
 All plans are No Upfront.

 What This Infrastructure Delivers